 In these instances, it would be better to first fill and repair the larger holes.
 This can be achieved using resin materials such as an epoxy grout which would be cured before adding in the self-levelling system.
 As well as this, it may also be necessary to grind/diamond grind the floor before application to aid in the installation of the resin.

-There are two types of self-levelling resin floors
+There are two types of self-smoothing resin floors

 The two types of resin floors are specified by the Resin Flooring Association (FeRFA as: